computiq/05-commerce/README.md

 # Task 5

-This task in complimentary task for the ongoing project (COMMERCE).
+This task is a complimentary task for the ongoing project (COMMERCE).

 Note: don't forget to `makemigrations` and `migrate`